-Nashville-based Genesco operates throughout the US, Canada, and Puerto Rico.
-The company sources its footwear and accessories from foreign manufacturers in about 20 countries, including Bangladesh, Brazil, China, Mexico, and Vietnam.
-While Genesco doesn't breakout international sales, its UK-based Schuh business rang up about $365 million in fiscal 2014 (ended January), accounting for about 14% of Genesco's net sales.
+Nashville-based Genesco operates throughout the US, Canada, and Puerto Rico, and the UK and Ireland.
+The company sources its footwear and accessories from manufacturers in about 20 countries, including Bangladesh, Brazil, China, Mexico, and Vietnam.
+While Genesco doesn't breakout international sales, its UK-based Schuh business rang up about $407 million in fiscal 2015 (ended January), accounting for about 14% of Genesco's net sales.

-Genesco is a leading footwear and accessories retailer and wholesaler that operates through five business segments: Journeys Group (about 40% of sales) operates the teen-focused Journeys, Journeys Kidz, and Shi by Journeys shoe chains, catalog, and online business; Lids Sports Group (31% of sales) sells headwear and accessories under the Lids and other banners at mall-based stores, airports, and kiosks throughout North America and Puerto Rico; Schuh (acquired in mid-2011) is a leading fashion footwear chain based in Scotland with about 100 stores in England and Ireland; the Johnston & Murphy Group (10% of sales) operates some 170 Johnston & Murphy upscale shoe stores, a catalog and online division, and wholesale distribution business; lastly, Licensed Brands is comprised primarily of Dockers Footwear licensed from Levi Strauss.
+Genesco is a leading footwear and accessories retailer and wholesaler that operates through five business segments: Journeys Group (41% of sales) operates the teen-focused Journeys, Journeys Kidz, and Shi by Journeys shoe chains, catalog, and online business; Lids Sports Group (32% of sales) sells headwear and accessories under the Lids and other banners at mall-based stores, airports, and kiosks throughout North America and Puerto Rico; Schuh (14% of sales) is a leading fashion footwear chain based in Scotland with more than 100 stores in England and Ireland; the Johnston & Murphy Group (9% of sales) operates some 170 Johnston & Murphy upscale shoe stores, a catalog and online division, and wholesale distribution business; lastly, Licensed Brands is comprised primarily of Dockers Footwear licensed from Levi Strauss.

 Sales and Marketing

 The footwear and apparel company distributes its products through company-owned retail stores, online, and by catalog.
 It also supplies wholesalers.
 Genesco reported advertising costs of $67.0 million in fiscal 2015 (ended January), up from $56.9 million the prior year.